-When the veggies have 15 minutes of cook time remaining, roughly chop the walnuts.
-Heat a large frying pan over a medium-high heat.
+When the veggies have 15 minutes cook time remaining, heat a large frying pan over a medium-high heat.
 Add the walnuts and toast, tossing, until golden, 3-4 minutes.
 Transfer to a small bowl.
-Roughly chop the parsley.
+Roughly chop the parsley leaves.

 Thinly slice the lamb.
 Divide the freekeh salad between bowls and top with the dukkah-crusted lamb.
 Crumble over the feta and top with the toasted walnuts.